-Once the application is submitted and the Site Notice is confirmed as attached to the premises, the Council has 14 working days from the day after the application is made to consult on and determine the application.
-This consists of 7 days for public consultation, and then 7 days to consider and determine the application after the consultation.
+Once the application is submitted and the Site Notice is confirmed as attached to the premises, the Council has 28 working days from the day after the application is made to consult on and determine the application.
+This consists of 14 days for public consultation, and then 14 days to consider and determine the application after the consultation has ended.

-Where no objections are received, The Director of Contract and Technical Service/ Regulatory Services will determine the application.
+Where no objections are received, The Service Director will determine the application.

-Where one or more objections are received, determination will be made by the said Service Director, in consultation with the Portfolio Holder for Commercial and Regulatory Services or the Leader of the Council, as well as the Chair or Vice Chair of the Licensing Committee.
+Where one or more objections are received, determination will be made by the Service Director, in consultation with the Portfolio Holder or the Leader of the Council, as well as the Chair or Vice Chair of the Licensing Committee.